Virgin Gorda

 • Long Bay

-Long Bay is the ultimate secluded bay, it has a long beach with fine swimming and snorkeling.
-You are likely to have this beach to yourself, except for the odd sailboat or two anchored when the conditions are good.
-This is a great birding spot too.
-Long Bay, and Nail Bay next door, are common habitat for blue herons, spotted sandpipers, black- necked stilts, and ruddy turnstones as well as brown boobies and pelicans.
+Long Bay is the ultimate secluded bay with a long beach perfect for swimming and snorkeling.
+You will likely have this beach to yourself, except for the odd sailboat or two anchored when the conditions are good.

 • Mahoe Bay